The League of Extraordinary Gentlemen (film): Critical response

 Roger Ebert of the Chicago Sun-Times gave the film one star out of a possible four: "The League of Extraordinary Gentlemen assembles a splendid team of heroes to battle a plan for world domination, and then, just when it seems about to become a real corker of an adventure movie, plunges into ... inexplicable motivations, causes without effects, effects without causes, and general lunacy".

-Peter Travers of Rolling Stone gave it 1 out of 4 and wrote: "Except for Connery, who is every inch the lion in winter, nothing here feels authentic".
+Peter Travers of Rolling Stone also gave it one star out of four, writing: "Except for Connery, who is every inch the lion in winter, nothing here feels authentic".

-Owen Gleiberman of Entertainment Weekly gave the film a grade "C−".
-Empire magazine, giving it two stars out of five while criticizing its exposition and lack of character depth, saying it 'flirts dangerously close with one-star ignominy'.
+Owen Gleiberman of Entertainment Weekly gave the film a C− grade.

+Empire magazine criticized its exposition and lack of character depth, giving it two stars out of five, and asserting that it "flirts dangerously close with one-star ignominy".

 Creators' response

-In an interview with The Times, Kevin O'Neill, illustrator of the comics, said he believed the film failed (with the critics) because it was not respectful of the source material.
-He did not recognize the characters when reading the screenplay and claimed that Norrington and Connery did not cooperate.
-Finally, O'Neill said that the comic book version of Allan Quatermain was a lot better than the movie version and that marginalising Mina Murray as a vampire "changed the whole balance".
-The comics' author, Alan Moore, was cynical of the film from early in its development, seeing that the two works bore little resemblance, and distanced himself from the film.
-He said that he could profit from the film while leaving the original comics untouched: "As long as I could distance myself by not seeing [it], assured no one would confuse the two.
-This was probably naïve on my part".
+In an interview with The Times, Kevin O'Neill, illustrator of the comics, said he believed the film adaptation was a critical failure because it was not respectful of its source material.
+He did not recognize the characters when reading the screenplay, and claimed that Norrington and Connery did not cooperate.
+Finally, O'Neill said that the movie's version of Allan Quatermain compared poorly to the character in the original comics, and that "the whole balance" was changed by "marginalizing Mina [Murray] and making her a vampire."

-Connery claimed that the film's production and final quality convinced him to permanently retire from filmmaking.
-He told The Times: "It was a nightmare.
-The experience had a great influence on me, it made me think about showbiz.
-I get fed up dealing with idiots".
-Norrington and screenwriters O'Neill and James Dale Robinson have not worked on a live action feature-length film as of 2023.
+The comics' author, Alan Moore, has generally been dissatisfied with the films based on his works, but thought that the reputations of the originals would not be affected by the quality of the adaptations.
+"As long as I could distance myself by not seeing them, enough to keep them separate, take the option money, I could be assured no one would confuse the two.
+This was probably naïve on my part."

+Accolades

+The film was nominated for three Saturn Awards for Best Fantasy Film, Peta Wilson for Best Supporting Actress and Best Costume Design but lost to The Lord of the Rings: The Return of the King, Finding Nemo and Pirates of the Caribbean: The Curse of the Black Pearl respectively.